Internet privacy: European General Data protection regulation

-Irrespective of the pending ePrivacy-Regulation, the European High Court has decided in October 2019 (case C-673/17) that the current law is not fulfilled if the disclosed information in the cookie disclaimer is imprecise, or if the consent checkbox is pre-checked.
-Consequently, many cookie disclaimers that were in use at that time were confirmed to be incompliant to the current data protection laws.
-However, even this high court judgement only refers to cookies and not to other tracking methods.
+Irrespective of the pending ePrivacy-Regulation, the European High Court decided in October 2019 (case C-673/17) that the current law is not fulfilled if the disclosed information in the cookie disclaimer is imprecise, or if the consent checkbox is pre-checked.
+Consequently, many cookie disclaimers that were in use at that time were confirmed to be incompliant with the current data protection laws.
+However, even this high court judgment only refers to cookies and not to other tracking methods.

 Internet privacy in China

-One of the most popular topics of discussion in regards to internet privacy is China.
-Although China is known for its remarkable reputation on maintaining internet privacy among many online users, it could potentially be a major jeopardy to the lives of many online users who have their information exchanged on the web on a regular basis.
+One of the most popular topics of discussion regarding Internet privacy is China.
+Although China is known for its remarkable reputation for maintaining Internet privacy among many online users, it could potentially be a major jeopardy to the lives of many online users who have their information exchanged on the web regularly.
 For instance, in China, there is a new software that will enable the concept of surveillance among the majority of online users and present a risk to their privacy.
-The main concern with privacy of internet users in China is the lack thereof.
-China has a well known policy of censorship when it comes to the spread of information through public media channels.
+The main concern with privacy of Internet users in China is the lack thereof.
+China has a well-known policy of censorship when it comes to the spread of information through public media channels.
 Censorship has been prominent in Mainland China since the communist party gained power in China over 60 years ago.
-With the development of the internet, however, privacy became more of a problem for the government.
+With the development of the Internet, however, privacy became more of a problem for the government.
 The Chinese Government has been accused of actively limiting and editing the information that flows into the country via various media.
-The internet poses a particular set of issues for this type of censorship, especially when search engines are involved.
+The Internet poses a particular set of issues for this type of censorship, especially when search engines are involved.
 Yahoo! for example, encountered a problem after entering China in the mid-2000s.
 A Chinese journalist, who was also a Yahoo! user, sent private emails using the Yahoo! server regarding the Chinese government.
-Yahoo! provided information to the Chinese government officials track down journalist, Shi Tao.
+Yahoo! provided information to the Chinese government officials to track down journalist Shi Tao.
 Shi Tao allegedly posted state secrets to a New York-based website.
-Yahoo provided incriminating records of the journalist's account logins to the Chinese government and thus, Shi Tao was sentenced to ten years in prison.
+Yahoo provided incriminating records of the journalist's account logins to the Chinese government and Shi Tao was sentenced to ten years in prison.
 These types of occurrences have been reported numerous times and have been criticized by foreign entities such as the creators of the Tor network, which was designed to circumvent network surveillance in multiple countries.